cdblaser/LeetCodeAnswers/readme.md

 Cool things I learned from leetcode -

-~~: removes everything after decimal point
+~~ removes everything after decimal point
+?. optional chaining - used if you might access a property that's undefined